 The Beth Tikvah Foundation of Hamilton was founded in 1990.
-By August of 1991, the Beth Tikvah Foundation opened its six (6) bedroom home in the Westdale area of Hamilton.
+By August of 1991, the Beth Tikvah Foundation opened a six (6) bedroom home in the Westdale area of Hamilton.
 The need for specialized accommodations for individuals with developmental disabilities was great and continues to be great.
+Presently Beth Tikvah operates 1 group living residence, 5 intensive support residence, 3 supported independent living residence, supports 3 other individuals within their own homes through supported independent living and provides Passport Funding Supports.
 In a multi-cultural community, the Beth Tikvah Foundation of Hamilton continues to be the only agency providing services to individuals with a focus on the individual’s culture, religion and history that is not the mainstream Christian Anglo-Saxon.
-The Beth Tikvah residence is an Orthodox Jewish home that strictly follows the rules of kashrut, but one does not have to be Jewish to live or work there.
+The Beth Tikvah residences are Orthodox Jewish homes that strictly follows the rules of kashrut, but one does not have to be Jewish to live or work there.
 The Beth Tikvah Foundation of Hamilton has developed an expertise in providing services to individuals with developmental disabilities with cultural sensitivity as the primary focus of service delivery.
 In the last dozen or so years it has built a reputation in the community as providing an extremely high standard of services.

 What makes Beth Tikvah Foundation of Hamilton unique is our emphasis on providing Judaic programming and a Jewish environment for individuals accessing our services.
 This encourages individuals to develop spiritually and grow to feel a connection and sense of belonging to their roots, culture and community.